DVD-Quant: Data-free Video Diffusion Transformers Quantization: Method

-Traditional scaling-based methods~\cite{xiao2023smoothquant,viditq,ptq4dit} introduce a per-channel mask $s\in\mathbb{R}^C$ to mitigate quantization difficulty by transferring it from activations to weights:
+Pre-scaling methods~\citep{xiao2023smoothquant,viditq,ptq4dit} introduce a channel-wise mask $\mathbf{s}\in\mathbb{R}^C$ to alleviate quantization difficulty by transferring it from activations to weights:

-where $\alpha$ is a hyperparameter to control the extent of mitigation.
-Moreover, a calibration dataset is typically required to compute scaling factors offline.
-When applied to DiT models with 50 denoising steps~\cite{xiao2023smoothquant,viditq}, the calibration set often fails to capture the full dynamic range of activation distributions across all timesteps, resulting in significant quantization errors.
-Rotation-based methods~\cite{ashkboos2024quarot,liu2024spinquant,viditq} employ an orthogonal rotation matrix $Q$ such that $QQ^T=1$ and $|Q|=1$.
-While multiplying the matrix $Q$ could effectively mitigate massive outliers, the rotation operation may inadvertently amplify certain activation values, potentially introducing new quantization errors in the transformed space.
+where $\alpha$ is a hyperparameter that controls the degree of difficulty mitigation.
+Moreover, these methods typically require a calibration dataset to compute scaling factors offline.
+When applied to DiT models (which involve 50 denoising steps~\citep{xiao2023smoothquant,viditq}), the calibration set often fails to capture the full dynamic range of activation distributions across all timesteps, introducing substantial quantization errors and potential bias.

+Rotation-based methods \citep{ashkboos2024quarot,liu2024spinquant,viditq} employ an orthogonal rotation matrix $\mathbf{Q}$ satisfying $\mathbf{Q}\mathbf{Q}^\top=\mathbf{I}$ and $|\mathbf{Q}|=\mathbf{I}$.
+While multiplying by $\mathbf{Q}$ can effectively suppress large outliers, the rotation operation may inadvertently amplify certain activation values.
+This risks introducing new quantization errors in the transformed space, as shown in Fig.~\ref{fig:rotation}.

 To address these challenges, we propose \textbf{Auto-scaling Rotated Quantization (ARQ)} for activation quantization.
-Our approach combines the strengths of both rotation and scaling-based methods while overcoming their individual limitations.
-We first incorporate a Hadamard matrix multiplication~\cite{tseng2024quip} on the left and right of the activations and weights to preserve computational invariance: $Y=XW^T=(XH)(H^TW)$.
-Hadamard rotation is computed with the fast Hadamard transform, which introduces marginal overhead to the inference latency.
-After that, per-channel scaling factors are computed online and applied directly to activations rather than transferred to weights:
+Our approach combines the strengths of both rotation-based and scaling-based methods while overcoming their individual limitations.
+We first incorporate Hadamard matrix multiplication~\citep{tseng2024quip} on both sides of activations and weights to preserve computational invariance: $\mathbf{Y}=\mathbf{X}\mathbf{W}^\top=(\mathbf{X}\mathbf{H})(\mathbf{H}^\top\mathbf{W})$.
+Hadamard rotation is computed by fast Hadamard transform, which introduces marginal overhead to the inference latency.
+Subsequently, per-channel scaling factors are computed online and applied directly to activations (rather than being transferred to weights):